-Art Club - Ms. Stifel, Advisor.
+Art Club - Mrs. Stifel, Advisor.
 The Art Club is for students who wish to pursue the visual arts for exploring ideas and media, personal growth and portfolio preparation.
-The club meets after school on Wednesday and is open to all students, even those not currently enrolled in art class.
+Club meeting dates are posted outside of room 105.
+The club is open to all students, even those not currently enrolled in art class.

-Art National Honor Society - Ms. Stifel, Advisor.
+Art National Honor Society - Mrs. Stifel, Advisor.

 Canton Adolescents Taking Action (CATA) - Mrs. Aitchison, Advisor.
 CATA is a club that works to improve the school and community.
 Activities that CATA has done are: helped at Neighbors Helping Neighbors, cleaned school grounds, held an annual Winter Clothing Drive, baked and delivered cookies throughout the year to the Canton Food Bank, adopted a family at the holidays and bought them gifts, had student representatives on Focus on Canton.
 We are always looking for new ways to improve the school and community.
 Meetings are Thursday mornings at 7:10 am in room 110.